 1. Establish genealogy research objective.

+Like most family historians, you probably have more than one genealogy problem you’re trying to solve.
+For now, though, choose one or two to focus on.
 My objective was to find the birth, marriage and death dates for my great-grandfather.

 2. List known ancestor facts.